Richard F. Caris Charitable Trust II Sponsors Regeneron ISEF 2024 Society of Science

 By Dan O’Shea at Fierce Electronics

-In the automotive sector, one of the most important areas where force sensor technology can play a role is in the manufacturing of electric vehicle batteries, as well as testing and monitoring batteries for quality assurance.
+In the automotive sector, one of the most important areas where force sensor technology can play a role is in the manufacturing of electric vehicle batteries and in testing and monitoring batteries for quality assurance.

-Brian Peters, vice president of global sales at Interface Force Measurement Solutions, told Fierce Electronics that the need for force sensors in EV battery applications has grown rapidly as more new automakers and battery manufacturers have appeared on the scene and consumer interest in EVs has risen.
+Brian Peters, vice president of global sales at Interface Force Measurement Solutions, told Fierce Electronics that the need for force sensors in EV battery applications has grown rapidly as more automakers and battery manufacturers have entered the market and consumer interest in EVs has risen.

 May the force be with you: Force sensing keeps factories running, product quality high